Dual-Iron/RwModLoader/README.md

 https://user-images.githubusercontent.com/31146412/137647603-6034790d-cfcb-40b0-a425-fe113ce7481f.mp4

 ## How do I install it?
-Before you install Realm, please understand:
+While Realm is installed:
-- Realm doesn't support AutoUpdate.
-That's coming soon™.
+- You don't need to install AutoUpdate, EnumExtender, PublicityStunt, or LogFix.
-- You shouldn't use BOI after installing Realm.
+- You shouldn't use BOI.
-- EnumExtender is included within Realm.
-You don't need to use it as a dependency.
+- Logs are sent to `BepInEx/LogOutput.log`.

 To install Realm, go to the [releases](https://github.com/Dual-Iron/RwModLoader/releases/latest) page.